You're Beautiful: Writing and inspiration

-Newspapers have claimed that "You're Beautiful" is about a former girlfriend of Blunt, Dixie Chassay, casting assistant for the Harry Potter films, although Blunt refuses to confirm or deny this.
+Newspapers have claimed that "You're Beautiful" is about a former girlfriend of Blunt's, Dixie Chassay, casting assistant for the Harry Potter films, although Blunt refuses to confirm or deny this.
 On 8 March 2006 on The Oprah Winfrey Show, Blunt said of the song, "It's kind of miserable.
 It was about seeing my ex-girlfriend on the Underground in London with her new man, who I didn't know existed.
 She and I caught eyes and lived a lifetime in that moment, but didn't do anything about it and haven't seen each other since."
-According to Blunt, he wrote the lyrics of the song at home in two minutes after meeting her, and then finished the song with Sacha Skarbek in Los Angeles, and with Amanda Ghost also credited as a co-writer.
-Blunt said of the song: "It's always been portrayed as romantic, but it’s actually a bit creepy.
-It’s about a guy (me) who’s high and stalking someone else’s girlfriend on the subway.
+According to Blunt, he wrote the lyrics of the song at home in two minutes after meeting her.
+Blunt also recounts Ryan Adams's song "La Cienega Just Smiled" serving as the inspiration for the backing track.
+He then finished the song with Sacha Skarbek in Los Angeles, with Amanda Ghost also credited as a co-writer.
+Blunt said of the song: "It's always been portrayed as romantic, but it's actually a bit creepy.
+It's about a guy (me) who's high and stalking someone else's girlfriend on the subway.
 And then the stalker kills himself."
 In an interview with HitQuarters, co-writer Sacha Skarbek said that Blunt brought the title, verses, and the approach of the chorus to a songwriting session.
 Skarbek's contribution largely focused on the music aspect to the track, contributing chord ideas for the verses, honing the melodies, and making sure the song stuck to, "a couple of key hooks rather than making it too complicated".

 Several versions of the song exist.
-One lyrical version has an explicit word in it ("She could see from my face that I was fucking high") which was released on Back to Bedlam and most of the "You're Beautiful" singles.
-The radio edit of the song replaces the explicit lyric, changing it to "She could see from my face that I was flying high".
+One lyrical version has a vulgar word in it ("She could see from my face that I was fucking high") which was released on Back to Bedlam and most of the "You're Beautiful" singles.
+The radio edit of the song replaces the lyric, changing it to "She could see from my face that I was flying high".
 Acoustic, live, and DVD versions have also been released.
 However, because of the word in question, the album was given a Parental Advisory sticker.
 When asked about the song, Blunt responded, "It's probably one of the least meaningful songs on the album and by no means people's favourite.
 The album is like a book covering various aspects of life in a specific order."

 At the beginning of the song, Blunt sings the first line twice ("My life is brilliant").
 The mistimed delivery was left in the final recording but omitted in most radio versions.
 This is parodied in "Weird Al" Yankovic's song "You're Pitiful": After the initial start, he says "What, was I too early?
 Oh, sorry.
 Should I...Do you wanna start over?
 Or, keep going?
 Okay.
 Now?
 Now?" and then begins the song again.